Exams and Assessment

 If you have a decision granting you learning support, you may be entitled to an adapted exam.
-Remember to register your wishes at the latest two weeks before the exam, with our department administrator.
+Remember to register your wishes at the latest two weeks before the exam, with our department Study adviser.

 - Exam results are to be communicated at the latest 15 working days after the exam session and not later than two weeks before any re-take or second re-take session.

-- The results are communicated via a coded list on the course web page, Live@lund.
-Final grades for course components and courses are entered in LADOK.
+- Final grades for course components and courses are entered in LADOK.

 Retrieval of exam papers

 - You can retrieve your exam papers during the feed-back session.
-Exam papers which are not retrieved on the occasion of the feed-back session are handed in to the exam paper release office in Room C166.
+Exam papers which are not retrieved on the occasion of the feed-back session are handed in to the exam paper release office in Reception at ground floor.